neu-se/CS4530-Spring-2023/Assignments/project-overview.md

 Your team will self-organize, as agile teams do, and will use the work breakdown and schedule as the basis for weekly check-ins with your team's TA.

+### Software Development Process
+Each team is expected to use of a structured development process, including code reviews.
+You will also need to ensure appropriate division of labor within the project (i.e., roughly equal).
+Teams will also be expected to complete regular progress reports (or sprint retrospectives), and individual/team surveys.
+Peer evaluation will also be used (for Week 6, 8, 10-14).
+Please note that one of the most important factors in successfully completing a team project is having effective communication.

 ### Project Implementation and Documentation

 Your final team deliverable will be a "release" of your new feature on GitHub (with tests), and will be accompanied by a demo.